-Conclusion: The novel tool, which combines micro-CT scans with VR visualization is well suited as an effective and unique collaborative platform for modeling, evaluating, and analyzing placental structure.
-In addition, there is an opportunity to implement a citizen science model with high school students to maximize data annotation and expose students to potential career pathways and advanced scientific method in the evaluation of placental structure and function.
+Conclusion: The novel tool, which combines micro-CT scans with VR Figure 1: Resulting tracings visualization is well suited as an effective and unique collaborative inside of VR application platform for modeling, evaluating, and analyzing placental structure.
+In syGlass.

+addition, there is an opportunity to implement a citizen science model with high school students to maximize data annotation and expose students to potential career pathways and advanced scientific method in the evaluation of placental structure and function.